 K&H Diary Directory CV19 Interview

 K&H Comms is celebrating its 10th anniversary this week.
-The agency initially represented fashion brands but has expanded into lifestyle and most recently beauty.
+The agency is one of London’s top PR and wholesale firms and initially represented fashion brands but has since expanded into lifestyle and most recently beauty.
 The agency has an extensive client list including Karl Lagerfeld, Hill & Friends, Rixo, Freck and Amanda Wakeley.

 How have your clients reacted to the ongoing Covid-19 pandemic?